marykdb/maryk/core/documentation/properties/types/time.md

 ## Storage Byte representation
 It depends on the precision of the Time how it will be stored

-- `SECONDS` - 3 byte integer counting the seconds from midnight (0:00am)
+- `SECONDS` - 3 byte unsigned integer counting the seconds from midnight (0:00am)
-- `MILLIS` - 4 byte integer counting the milliseconds from midnight (0:00am)
+- `MILLIS` - 4 byte unsigned integer counting the milliseconds from midnight (0:00am)

 ## Transport Byte representation
 The bytes are transported in a different way depending on the precision of time.